jas-dev/directory-file-compare/readme.md

 I work with sizeable data sets, both personally and professionally.
 I value staying organized, and I have an effective data management system.
 But, my directories trees are filled with categorized files of different data clasifications, and working with them is too time consuming without using automation.

 -I need to compare and modify directories often
+-I need to do batch file opertaions often
 -I need to pivot on single or multiple artifacts often as part of research & analysis that requires enrichment -I dislike repeating myself (DRY principle) and wasting time -I need to programatically interact with various platforms and services